Super Lawyers

 More Malpractice Frequency Statistics

-A 2020 study shows that high medical mistakes with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.
+One study shows that serious medical mistakes with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.

 More Medical Malpractice Statistics